SumMAT Camp Activities

 We go to the Colchester Caves.
 The caves are on town property, but because the trail in is on posted private property, we cannot provide walking directions to the caves; Petra Cliffs has been granted permission from the landowner to access the caves.
 The caves are marble, and the kids learn about geology and how the caves were formed through erosion.
 Everyone will get very muddy and wet!
 Cavers wear helmets for protection with headlamps attached.

-(Cancelled as Bolton Valley sorts out their new procedures; our course is on their land.)
+(Tentative for 2021 as Bolton Valley sorts out their new procedures; our course is on their land.)

 Petra Cliffs operates the high and low challenge courses at Bolton Valley Resort.
 The course is in a beautiful wooded area off of the Nordic Ski Trails.
 The high course includes a four-part circuit with balancing elements that is 30 feet off of the ground, and the Giant Swing.
 Ropes course participants always wear a harness and helmet and are attached to a rope at any height on the high course.
 The low courses include cable walks and low-to-the-ground balancing, problem-solving, and resource management challenges.
 The leaders choose which elements to prepare for the day based on timing, weather, and the ability of the entire group.